The Changeling (TV series)

-The Changeling is an upcoming horror fantasy television series based on the novel of the same name by Victor LaValle.
-It will be written by Kelly Marcel and directed by Melina Matsoukas.
+The Changeling is an American horror fantasy television series created by Kelly Marcel and directed by Melina Matsoukas based on the novel of the same name by Victor LaValle for Apple TV+.
+It premiered on September 8, 2023, with the first three episodes.

 Premise

 A man goes in search of his wife after she does something horrific in the aftermath of the birth of their first child.